 Elevation: 8,111 ft

-Climbing and access information for this peak is found on page 146.
+Climbing and access information for this peak is on Page 146 of the book.

-This peak is an easy ascent from the dirt roads that crosses between it and Pilot Peak.
-The peak sees a lot use in the winter by snowmobiles.
-You can ride your mountain bike nearly to the top in the summer.
+This peak is an easy ascent from the dirt roads that cross between it and Pilot Peak.
+The peak sees a lot use in the Winter by snowmobiles.
+You can ride your mountain bike almost to the top in the Summer.
+USGS Sunset Mountain

 This route is not in the book.
 Access the peak from ID-21 at Mores Creek Summit by turning north onto FS-380.
 Follow this rough road to the saddle northwest of the summit of Pilot Peak.
 There is a 4-way junction at this point.
 A right turn takes you to Pilot Peak.
 A left turn takes you on a difficult 4WD road that follows the ridge top toward Freeman Peak.
 Continue north on FS-380, dropping off the saddle to the first major intersection.
 Turn left and follow this road southwest until the road reaches a junction on the ridge crest east of Freeman Peak.

 The left fork goes around the South Side of the peak to a saddle south of the summit.
 The right fork leads around the North Side of the peak.
 Follow the North Side fork.
 Stay on the most-used route.
 On the North Side, you encounter FST-690 heading off toward Peak 7905.
 Stay on the main road and continue around Freeman Peak.
 Keep left at the next junction and follow the road to a saddle at the base of the peak.
 A high-clearance vehicle is recommended.

 Park in this saddle and follow a very faint ATV trail uphill.
 This trail eventually disappears in the flower-covered ridge above.
 Continue up the ridge through meadows and around groves of trees to the summit.
 This route is 0.6 miles one-way with 260 feet of elevation gain.
 See the access map below.